Below are all of the resources you need to plan your next group tour.

 Discover the landscape and hidden treasures along the Lincoln Highway as you celebrate the first road across America!

 - Begin your journey along the Lincoln Highway in Marion, Iowa.
-Boutique-style gift, home and clothing shops line the charming route, including Scout of Marion, The Chocolate Shop, and Iowa Magic Shop.
+Boutique-style gift, home and clothing shops line the charming route, including Scout of Marion and The Marion Chocolate Shop.

 - Next, the Lincoln Highway leads you to Mt.
 Vernon, Iowa - get the insider information from the Mt.
 Vernon visitor center by calling 319-210-9935.
 Enjoy shopping, coffee and more throughout the downtown area.